collectiv-ai/screenshot-chat0.png/README.md

 # 📱 The CollectivAI App (Coming Soon)

-The CollectivAI App is designed as a **safe and ethical gateway** to the world of AI.
+The CollectiVAI App is designed as a **safe and ethical gateway** to the world of AI.

 A single place where you can: